pengzedong/CS691/README.md

 1. The order have some kind of status:  received, in-preparation, final touches, on the way, finished.
 (MUST have)
 2. Only direct can change the status(MUST have)
-3  The customer can give tip for order, like 20%,15%, or customerize number tip(SHOULD have) 4  The owner can switch waiter to  change direct or switch back to waiter.(SHOULD have) 5  The owener can delete the waiter account.(MUST have)
+3  The customer can give tip for order, like 20%,15%, or customerize number tip(SHOULD have) 4  The owner can switch waiter to  change director or switch back to waiter.(SHOULD have) 5  The owener can delete the waiteror director account.(MUST have)